 A hearing assistance system is available for those with hearing loss in legislative committee rooms and in the House and Senate chambers.
 Devices small enough to clip on a belt connect wirelessly to the appropriate audio system to amplify sound and bring it directly to the ear.
 The devices can connect to an induction loop system to transmit audio to hearing aids or a cochlear implant.
 Users can also borrow earpieces or use their own standard 3.5 mm headphones to receive audio on the devices through an infrared transmission system in the committee rooms or an FM system in the legislative chambers.

-To request a hearing assistance device in a committee room, call 564-8100 and ask for Kate Talley or come to Room 157 in the Capitol Annex.
+To request a hearing assistance device in a committee room, call 564-8100 and ask for Kate Talley or Cindy Smith.
+You can also come to Room 157 in the Capitol Annex.

 To request a hearing assistance device for the Senate or House chamber, call 564-8100, ext.
 302 or come to Room 300 in the State Capitol.